pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 different from the output above in this tutorial.*

 :::{tip}
-Hatch can also be installed directly using `pip` or `conda`.
-We encourage you to follow the instructions above because we have found that the Hatch installers for Windows and Mac are easiest and most efficient.
+Hatch can also be installed directly using pip or conda.
+We encourage you to follow the instructions above because we have found that the Hatch installers for Windows and Mac are the easiest and most efficient.

-Our Linux users have found success installing Hatch with `pipx` if they already use `apt install`.
+Our Linux users have found success installing Hatch with pipx if they already use apt install.

-Both approaches (using a graphical installer on Windows / MAC and `pipx`) ensure that you have Hatch installed globally.
+Both approaches (using a graphical installer on Windows/Mac and pipx) ensure that you have Hatch installed globally.
 A global install means that Hatch is available across all of your Python environments on your computer.
 :::

-## Configure hatch
+## Configure Hatch

-Once you have installed Hatch, you can customize the configuration which includes the default name and setup that you want to have for every package that you create using Hatch.
-While this step is not required, we suggest it.
+Once you have installed Hatch, you can customize its configuration.
+This includes setting the default name and setup for every package you create.
+While this step is not required, we suggest that you do it.

-Hatch stores your configuration information in a [`config.toml` file](https://hatch.pypa.io/latest/config/project-templates/).
+Hatch stores your configuration in a [`config.toml` file](https://hatch.pypa.io/latest/config/project-templates/).

-While you can update the `config.toml` file through the command line, it might be easier to look at it and update it in a text editor if you are using it for the first time.
+While you can update the `config.toml` file through the command line, it might be easier to look at and update it in a text editor if you are using it for the first time.

-### Step 1: Open and edit your `config.toml` file
+### Step 1: Open and Edit Your `config.toml` File

-To open the config file in your file browser, run the following command in your shell:
+To open the config file in your file browser, run the following command in your
+shell:

 `hatch config explore`

-This will open up a directory window that will allow you to double click on the file and open it in your favorite text editor.
+This will open up a directory window that allows you to double-click on the file and open it in your favorite text editor.

 You can also retrieve the location of the Hatch config file by running the following command in your shell:

 ```bash
 hatch config find